dlumian/PythonBasics/README.md

 [Back to Top](#basic-guide-to-python-concepts-and-tools-for-machine-learning)

 ### [Numpy](https://numpy.org/)
 Numpy is a library for numerical computations.
-Often used not only directly, but also is a dependency for many other libraries.
+Used directly and also a common dependency for other relevant libraries.

 - **Creating Arrays:**
   ```python